phcreery/dimstack/README.md

 ### Deploying

-First bump version in pyproject.toml, then build and publish
+First bump version in pyproject.toml, then

 ```
 pdm build